-Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins a congressional seat
+Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins congressional seat

-Although Greene has earned strong praise from President Trump, her ascent has worried some top GOP officials who unsuccessfully sought to back her primary opponent, The Washington Post reported in August.
+Although Greene has earned strong praise from Trump, her ascent has worried some top GOP officials who unsuccessfully sought to back her primary opponent, The Washington Post reported in August.

-On Tuesday, though, Greene, 46, cruised to victory in Georgia’s reliably conservative 14th Congressional District, beating her Democratic opponent, IT specialist Kevin Van Ausdal, by more than 150,000 votes, the Georgia Secretary of State reported.
+On Tuesday though, Greene, 46, cruised to victory in Georgia’s reliably conservative 14th Congressional District, beating her Democratic opponent, IT specialist Kevin Van Ausdal, by more than 150,000 votes, the Georgia secretary of state reported.

 Van Ausdal dropped out of the race in early September, citing “personal and family reasons” following a 31-day campaign surrounded by heavy harassment and threats.